pabloralves/pabloralves/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...

-In the following weeks I will upload my own repositories for:
+In the following weeks I will be uploading my own repositories
-- Advanced palindrome generation
-- WhattsApp chat history analysis
-- Text summarizer Telegram bot with PDF support

 Although not exhaustive, I also have experience and am comfortable with: